whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 " Be My Queen ."

 I was angry at first for someone having the courage to send  such a letter .
-ThenIsmiled , a kind of smile whose meaning could be ony understood by another woman.
+Then I smiled , a kind of smile whose meaning could be ony understood by another woman.

-I met Rahul on a coffee shop andIasked him what the meaning of all this was and why he played so poorly  from the 2nd game.
+I met Rahul on a coffee shop and I asked him what the meaning of all this was and why he played so poorly  from the 2nd game.

-"I have seen you many times before Neha.Ilive in the orpahanage next to your block .Iknow so much about you already.
-For instance Iknow at what time you catch your bus to college ,Iknow when you return back from college .Iknow that you like color blue alot since almost all your dress have a shade of blue .Iknow that you like golgappa since you have it everyday from the street vendor .Ihave even had golgappas with you few times but you have never noticed.Iknow you love your dad by the way you talk to him while jogging and how you put your arms around his shoulder while returning,Iknow he loves you alot  from the way he follows you till college without you seeing butIhave seen it.Iknow that you really don't like going to temple but your mom forces you to and you would do it because it makes her happy.
-You see Neha,Ihave started going to temple just so thatIcould see you on those fridays.Ihave loved you and your family so much even after staying so distant from all of you. "
+"I have seen you many times before Neha.
+I used to live in the orpahanage next to your block .I know so much about you already.
+For instance I know at what time you catch your bus to college ,I know when you return back from college .I know that you like color blue alot since almost all your dress have a shade of blue .I know that you like golgappa since you have it everyday from the street vendor .I have even had golgappas with you few times but you have never noticed.
+I know you love your dad by the way you talk to him while jogging and how you put your arms around his shoulder while returning .
+I know that you really don't like going to temple but your mom forces you to and you would do it because it makes her happy.
+You see Neha, I have started going to temple just so that I could see you on those fridays.
+I have loved you and your family so much even after staying so distant from all of you.
+Please don't think of me as this weirdo for stalking you even if maybe I am."

 "
 So imagine what would go through the mind of Rahul , the so called 'orphan chess prodigee' .
 Chess was the only thing that made an orphan like me special Neha .
-It means a great deal to me , but whenImet you as my opponent - it was something whichInever expected ,Iwon the first match to prove my strength .Ilost the 2 remaining matches to show thatIam willing to go to any level of sacrifice for your friendship.
-Suddenly chess was not the most important thing in my life ,Iwanted to see you happy ,Iwanted to see you win which is whyImade those errors. "
+It means a great deal to me , but when I met you as my opponent - it was something which I never expected ,I won the first match to prove my strength .I lost the 2 remaining matches to show that I am willing to go to any level of sacrifice for your friendship.
+Suddenly chess was not the most important thing in my life ,I wanted to see you happy ,I wanted to see you win which is why I made those errors. "

-WhenIlooked into Rahul's eyes that dayIsaw a sincere , earnest and innocent man whom you instantly know you could trust for life.
+When I looked into Rahul's eyes that day I saw a sincere , earnest and innocent man whom you instantly know you could trust for life.
 We became good friends from that moment .
 We had many things in common and yet many things that were different.
 We agreed on many things fought on many other .
-At some pointIfelt that there is something more than a friendship and to my parent's huge disappointmentImarried Rahul and became his 'queen'.
+At some point I felt that there is something more than a friendship and to my parent's huge disappointment I married Rahul and became his 'queen'.

 ---------------------------------------------------------------------------------------------------------------------------